Customer Notice on Personal Loans

-Yes, we have corrected the necessary processes and systems to make sure it will not happen again.
+Yes, we have corrected the processes and systems to make sure it will not happen again.

 What is a Referral Item Charge and why am I getting it repaid?

-A Referral Item Charge is applied when a loan repayment is presented for payment on a current account which does not have sufficient funds to cover the loan repayment amount, however the loan repayment is still paid.
+A Referral Item Charge is applied when a loan repayment is presented for payment on a current account, which does not have enough money in it to cover the loan repayment amount, however the loan repayment is still paid.

-If a Referral Item Charge was repaid to you it is because, due to our error you had additional repayment(s) taken at the end of your loan from your current account resulting in a Referral Item Charge being applied to your current account.
-This should not have happened.
+If we repaid a Referral Item Charge to you it is because we took additional repayment(s) at the end of your loan from your current account, which resulted is us charging you for a Referral Item Charge by mistake.

-An Unpaid Fee is applied when a loan repayment is presented for payment on a current account which does not have sufficient funds to cover the loan repayment amount and the amount is returned unpaid.
+We apply an Unpaid Fee when a loan repayment is presented on a current account which does not have enough money in it to cover the loan repayment amount and the amount is returned unpaid.

-If an Unpaid Fee was repaid to you it is because, due to our error, you had additional repayment(s) taken at the end of your loan not included in your credit agreement.
-When the additional loan repayment was attempted to be taken from your current account there was insufficient funds and you were charged this Unpaid Fee.
-This should not have happened.
+If we repaid an Unpaid Fee to you it is because we took additional repayment(s) at the end of your loan not included in your loan paperwork.
+When we tried to take this additional loan repayment from your current account and there wasn’t enough money in it, we charged you this Unpaid Fee, by mistake.

-If my letter mentions my ICB (Irish Credit Bureau)/CCR (Central Credit Register) record was impacted, do I have to do anything?
+If my letter mentions my Irish Credit Bureau (ICB) or Central Credit Register (CCR) record was affected, do I have to do anything?

-ICB/CCR records have not been impacted for the majority of customers.
-If you are impacted, your letter clearly states this.
+ICB/CCR records have not been affected for the majority of customers.
+If you have been affected, your letter says so.

-Where possible, we have corrected your ICB/CCR record and this is explained in your letter.
-If you think our mistake may have caused other lenders to refuse you credit, please let us know by calling 0818 300 099 and we will look into it for you.
+Where possible, we have corrected your ICB/CCR record in relation to the time period of this mistake only and this is explained in your letter.
+However, if you think our mistake may have caused other lenders to refuse you credit during this time period, please let us know by calling 0808 300 094 and we will look into it for you.

-You will need to provide us with written confirmation from the lender that refused you credit as a result of ICB/CCR, if you were refused by AIB you will not need to provide this and we will investigate immediately.
+You will need to give us written confirmation from the lender that refused you credit as a result of ICB/CCR.
+If we refused you, call us and we’ll look into it immediately for you.